SkydomGroup/SkydomMC-Server/README.md

 #### The second approach.
 * Clone this repo.
-* Run `./gradlew applyPatches`, then `./gradlew createReobfBundlerJar` from your terminal.
+* Run `./gradlew applyPatches`, then `./gradlew createReobfPaperclipJar` from your terminal.
 * You can find the compiled jar in the project root's *build/libs* directory.